Let me get this off my chest: I am a horrible cake decorator. I am not being modest in any sense of the word.

-Chocolate Cake with Raspberry Buttercream took me 3 tries to get right.
-I wasn’t 100% pleased with my first two sets of recipes, wanting more rich chocolate flavor and very delicate and moist crumb that would lend itself to raspberry.
+The recipe for Chocolate Cake with Raspberry Buttercream took me three tries to get right.
+I was struggling with the first two steps of the recipes.
+I wanted more of a rich chocolate flavor but without it being dense.

 Chocolate Cake with Raspberry Buttercream is simple, yet sophisticated and beautiful.
 I hope you enjoy!